sharktacos/OpenColorIO-configs/docs/configs.md

 #--------------
 # example path: ../shots/SM_020_018/01_Client_Original_Footage/5_LUT/
 #--------------
-  LUT_PATH: path_to/shot_lut/
+  LUT_PATH: shot_lut/
   LUT_NAME: clientShotLUTname_ACEScct.cube
 #--------------
-# Camera aliases are: ARRI, RED, CLog2, CLog3,
+# Camera aliases are: ARRIv3_log, ARRIv3_lin, ARRIv4_log, ARRIv4_log
-# Sony, SonyCine, SonyVenice, SonyVeniceCine, ADX10
+# RED_log, RED_lin, CLog2, CLog3, Panasonic_log, Panasonic_lin, ADX10
+# Sony_log, SonyCine_log, SonyVenice_log, SonyVeniceCine_log, Sony_lin, SonyCine_lin, SonyVenice_lin, SonyVeniceCine_lin,
+# CAMERA variable is set to ACEScct for ACES EXR workflow, and to camera for DPX for display-referred workflow
 #--------------
-  CAMERA: ARRI
+  CAMERA: ARRIv3_log
   SHAPER: ACEScct
 # ------------------------------------------------------------------- #
 ````
 Because the config file uses OCIOv2 it is self-contained and does not require external LUTs, instead using built-in mathematical transforms.
-Therefore each artist can simply copy the ```VFX_config.ocio``` file into their local directory for the show they are working on, and edit the file setting the above variables to correspond to the location (*LUT_PATH*) and name (*LUT_NAME*) of the LUT for the shot they are working on.
-Additionally if the client is delivering a LUT for display-referred DPX footage, the color space of the original camera should be entered into the **CAMERA** variable to set the log space for the **Shot Look DPX** display transform.
+Therefore each artist can simply copy the ```StudioX_ShotLUT.ocio``` file into their local directory for the show they are working on, and edit the file setting the above variables to correspond to the location (*LUT_PATH*) and name (*LUT_NAME*) of the LUT for the shot they are working on.
+Additionally if the client is delivering a LUT for display-referred footage, the color space of the original camera should be entered into the **CAMERA** variable to set the log space for the **Shot Look (Non-color managed DPX workflow)** display transform.

 In the StudioX VFX directory structure, the OCIO config directory is parallel to the shots directory: